markasoftware/i405-tunnel/CONTRIBUTING.md

   than 1 second on single-threaded modern hardware.
 If you have to introduce a test that doesn't pass yet for some reason, use `#cfg[any()]` instead of `#[ignore]`.

-  Also, end-to-end test must pass: `end-to-end-tests/e2e_test.py`.
+  Also, end-to-end test must pass: `sudo ./e2e_test.py`.
 + Add tests for important parts of all "pure" behavior.
 Changes to the "hardware" implementations can be difficult to test (apart from e2e-tests), please describe what you've done to verify your implementation is correct because we don't test the hardware implementations (outside of the